 Some vehicles may be equipped with an aero-shield under the engine.
-This shield needs to be removed for service, including oil and filter changes.
-It is secured with four screws.
+Remove the front fasteners of the shield to gain access for service.
+This includes oil and filter changes.

 WINDSHIELD WASHER FLUID

 Add fluid to fill the reservoir if the level is low.
 In very cold weather, do not fill the reservoir completely.